A Donald Trump-inspired Cantonese opera gives a fresh twist on the traditional art form | News Channel 3-12

 The group behind the production originally debuted its first Trump-themed show in 2019 about the president’s first term, but it has since had several iterations.

 Its latest reprise features not only the heated exchange with Zelensky, but also Trump’s assassination attempt in Pennsylvania last summer and references to a lot of his headline-making moves.
-It alludes to Trump his attacks on Harvard and his turbulent relationship with tech billionaire Elon Musk.
+It alludes to Trump’s attacks on Harvard and his turbulent relationship with tech billionaire Elon Musk.

 Performed to sold-out crowds, the three-and-a-half hour show begins with a dream by Trump’s daughter, Ivanka, in which her father has a fictional twin brother living in China named Chuan Pu, a transliteration in Mandarin Chinese of the name “Trump.”